dagrate/transferlearning_offtargets/README.md

 ## Data

-For information on the data, refer to the data readme available at https://github.com/dagrate/transferlearning_offtargets/blob/main/data/readme.md
+For information on the data, refer to the data readme available [here](https://github.com/dagrate/transferlearning_offtargets/blob/main/data/readme.md)

 ## For similarity analysis